wan-aiman/SweatFactory-Gym-Website/README.md

-# Gym and Healthy Lifestyle Website - INFO 2302 Web Technologies
+# SweatFactory: Gym and Healthy Lifestyle Website

 ## Project Overview
 This project is a web development initiative to create a comprehensive online platform for SweatFactory, a fictitious gym and healthy lifestyle organization.
 The website aims to facilitate gym registrations, offer educational content on health and wellness, and align with Sustainable Development Goal 3: Good Health and Well-being.